-Federal and state governments have signed up to an intergovernmental agreement to deliver a Common Assessment Method (CAM) for assessing the conservation status of all Australian threatened species.
-(Under the CAM, “species” is a general term that includes species, subspecies, varieties and hybrids).
+The Commonwealth and most state and territory governments have signed up to an intergovernmental agreement to deliver a Common Assessment Method (CAM) for assessing the conservation status of all Australian threatened species.
+(Under the CAM, “species” is a general term that includes species, subspecies, varieties, and hybrids).

 Under the CAM, each state or territory will have a single list of threatened species.
 In Victoria, this will consolidate three lists:

 - Species listed as threatened under the Federal Environment Protection and Biodiversity Conservation Act 1999 (EPBC list)

 - Species listed as threatened under the Victorian Flora and Fauna Guarantee Act 1988 (FFG list)